-From this course, you will learn what crime is, how it is caused, and the various types of crimes and the consequences of committing them.
+From this diploma in criminology, you will learn what crime is, how it is caused, and the various types of crimes and the consequences of committing them.
 You’ll gain insight into the major criminal organisations in operation around the world and explore the UK and US criminal justice systems.

 We’ll explore the various schools of thought within criminology - Positivist School, Chicago School, Classical School and Neo-Classicist School - along with social structure theories.
 We’ll also discuss violent crime, property crime, cybercrime and white-collar crime, and look at crime statistics and trends in the UK, US, and internationally.

 Many crimes occur as a direct result of the use and distribution of illegal narcotics, so it’s important to understand the substances involved.
 You’ll be guided through the five main drugs that are central to the problem.
 We’ll also examine the five major international organised crime groups and take a look at terrorism.